Last week I ran my own content marketing prediction:

 Content marketing and customer lifecycle management platform requirements will create a synergy accelerating change management investment, alignment content and platform initiatives and resources, and each will further cross-rationalize investment in one another.
 Gaps will close between content marketing and solutions technologists as a part of architecting the overall customer experience.
 The high effort and cost for marketing tech “cloud” configuration requirements (versus licensing), the dependency on many of the same strategic and tactical development factors for content requirements, and the overlapping roles and collaboration required; will all drive greater resource alignment for these efforts.
 Furthermore the discrete platform and content dependancies for executive organization and revenue goals will function in stereo to accelerate investment for each.

-~ Carlos Abler, Leader: Content Marketing Strategy at 3M, @Carlos_abler
+~ Carlos Abler, Leader: Content Marketing Strategy at 3M

 Todd Wheatland – Content marketing breaks free of silos

-I see all the signs that 2016 is going to be a year that many companies pay more than lip-service to the fact that the way people consume media has totally changed.
+I see all the signs that this is going to be a year that many companies pay more than lip-service to the fact that the way people consume media has totally changed.